sourcegraph/about/handbook/engineering/cloud/index.md

 1. The Sourcegraph organization and team members can add public code from GitHub.com, GitLab.com, and Bitbucket Cloud.
    - Code is indexed.
-   - It's possible to search over only their code (vs all public code).
 1. Any user can add public code from GitHub.com, GitLab.com, and Bitbucket Cloud.
-   - Connecting their first code host and adding their own public repos is intuitive and easy for new users.
+   - Connecting their first code host and adding their own public repos is intuitive and easy for new and existing users.
-   - Connecting with code hosts and and adding public repos is intuitive and easy for current users.
    - System activity and progress is easy to understand and doesn’t take too long.
      - Repo syncing
      - Repo indexing
-   - Searching their own versus searching all Cloud code is intuitive.

 ### Private code on Sourcegraph Cloud